-Following up on my previous post, Layer Models are Alive and Well, this article dives deeper into event management and monitoring.
+Following up on my previous post, Layer Models are Alive and Well, this article dives deeper into event correlation techniques and their key role in IT management and monitoring.

 The purpose of event management and monitoring is to make sense of events, and while this may require some analytics and intelligence, the goal is an actionable alert — a meaningful notification that enables the right person to take the right control action.